British passport (Gibraltar): Differences

 British passports issued in Gibraltar differ from UK issued ones only in some of the wording but otherwise have the same status.
 The word "Gibraltar" is added beneath "United Kingdom of Great Britain and Northern Ireland" and on the information page.
-The only other difference is that Gibraltar-issued passports replace the mention of Her Britannic Majesty's Secretary of State with The Governor of Gibraltar:
+The only other difference is that Gibraltar-issued passports replace the mention of His Britannic Majesty's Secretary of State with The Governor of Gibraltar:

-Changes to the passport's wording, replacing "Her Majesty" with "His Majesty," will be undertaken following the death of Queen Elizabeth II.
+Changes to the passport's wording, replacing "Her Majesty" with "His Majesty," were undertaken following the death of Queen Elizabeth II.